racket/rhombus/design/class/class.md

 would make it easier to expose to all clause forms, but a better approach may be to report the information accumulated so far, which might not include the superclass is `extends` is later in the body.

+It would be nice to support implementing different interfaces that use the same name for a method.
+That goal seems to fundamentaly conflict with dynamic `.`; it might make sense to compromise on dynamic `.`, or it might be better to just live with a prohibiton against same-named method in superinterfaces.

 Prior art
 ---------